MQTTCool/chat-example/README.md

 and change it accordingly.

 Further, the demo will look for the **mosquitto** alias, which is predefined in the default MQTT Extender configuration.
-Once more, yf you need to target a different MQTT broker, and provided that relative connection parameters are already defined as shown above, modify the following line:
+Once more, if you need to target a different MQTT broker, and provided that relative connection parameters are already defined as shown above, modify the following line in `index.html`:

 ```js
   var mqttClient = mqttExtenderSession.createClient('mosquitto');